ultraio/docs-blockchain/docs/tutorials/smart-contracts/troubleshooting.md

 You can also change your workdir (output directory) with `-v`.
 Refer to docker [documentation](https://docs.docker.com/storage/volumes/#choose-the--v-or---mount-flag).

-## Vscode extension docker unavailable
+## VS Code Extension docker unavailable

 ![](/images/vscode-docker-issue.png)